JaredReisinger/zspec/src/001-preface.md

 ## Where are all the grammar tables?

 The Z-machine has some lexical acuity but it doesn't contain a full parser: it's like a computer without an operating system.
 A game program has to contain its own parser and the tables this uses are not part of the formal Z-machine specification.
-(Many Infocom games have similar parsing table formats simply because, until Version 6, they used an evolving version of the 'Zork I' parser.
+(Many Infocom games have similar parsing table formats simply because, until Version 6, they used an evolving version of the _Zork I_ parser.
 A quite different parser was used in Version 6.)
 Inform's parsing table formats are documented in the _Inform Technical Manual_.
 For the usual format of Infocom's parsing tables, see the **Ztools** utility `Infodump`.

 ## Acknowledgements